systeminit/si/app/docs/src/reference/ai-agent.md

 ### Clear your Context

-The AI Agent has a context window that is quite large, and we try and provide tools that allow the agent to explore the data it needs from your infrastructure in a token-friendly way.
+The AI Agent has a context window that is quite large, and we try to provide tools that allow the agent to explore the data it needs from your infrastructure in a token-friendly way.
 That said, the longer the conversation chain in the agent, the more likely it is to start making mistakes.